 Once considered to be a condition restricted to childhood, there is clear evidence that ADHD persists into adulthood for many young people.
-Adults with ADHD may have difficulty with time management, organisational skills, goal setting, and employment.
+Adults with ADHD may have difficulty with time-management, organisational skills, goal setting, and employment.
 They may also have problems with relationships, self-esteem, and addictions.
 It is now recognised as a long term condition.

-This project focuses on what happens to young people with Attention Deficit Hyperactivity Disorder (ADHD) when they are too old to stay with children’s services.
+This project focused on what happens to young people with Attention Deficit Hyperactivity Disorder (ADHD) when they are too old to stay with children’s services.
 We know little about how many areas have specialist services for adults with ADHD and how many young people need to move to them when they are too old for children’s services.
 Until the late 20th century, ADHD was a controversial diagnosis.
 Once generally accepted, it was still seen as a developmental disorder of children, and so mental health services for adults are not set up to manage young adults who have ADHD and continue to want support to cope with their lives.

-This project consists of 3 streams:
+This project consisted of 3 streams:

 The CATCh-uS team have conducted interviews with key stakeholders to explore their views and experiences of the transfer (a change of provider) and transition (the quality and experience of the process of moving on from children’s services) of young people with ADHD between children’s and adult services.
 This included workshops with young people at two secondary schools in Exeter.

 - service providers working with young people with ADHD in children and adult services, e.g. paediatricians and psychiatrists;